 In the Registry Hall, and inspector stamped the immigrant’s health inspection card and then watched.
 As the immigrant looked to see what was on the card, doctors looked to see if they revealed any eye problems.

 “Beware of the eye man.”
 The second station, many immigrants knew about before leaving home.
 This painful exam checked for trachoma, a highly contagious disease that caused blindness.
-Anyone found with trachoma was immediately deported.
+Officials immediately deported anyone found with trachoma.

 Men and women were segregated for inspection, and female doctors and nurses examined the women.
 By 1924, the Public Health Service had four female physicians on duty.
 After completing the exams, immigrants waited until their names were called so that they might leave or be taken to another facility.